How to Inspect a Crawl Space?: Steps, Checklist

 5. Note structural shifting or settling signs (gaps, uneven walls)

-2. Check the ground surface and moisture conditions in the crawlspace
+2. Check the ground surface and moisture conditions in the crawl space

 1. Check for standing water, wet soil, or mud under the vapor barrier